researchCALISTA/academic-kickstart/content/post/2019-cruise-tourism-conference/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
-# Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
+# # Focal points: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
-image: "IMG_8509.jpeg"
+# image: "confpicsjoao/IMG_8509.jpeg"
-  caption: "John Östh explaining our analysis"
+#   caption: "John Östh explaining our analysis"
-  focal_point: "left"
+#   focal_point: "Left"
-  preview_only: false
+#   preview_only: false

 # Projects (optional).
 #   Associate this post with one or more of your projects.